-In order to keep your tree from more harm and infection, use a pruning seal spray to cover tree wounds left by pruning.
+Never use pruning sealant after cutting off a tree limb.
+There are several shocking reasons to stop sealing tree limbs after pruning, including the fact that sealant increases the chances of tree disease.
 Wear gloves while working with diseased trees and clean all cutting tools with alcohol after use.
 Otherwise, using the same tool on other trees (or healthy parts of the same tree) may spread the disease.

 Dispose of Dead Branches and Leaves

 After pruning, gather pruned branches and any fallen leaves.
 These should be disposed of immediately, especially in the case of trees afflicted with oak leaf blisters.
 If these diseased remnants are left behind, they can reinfect your tree.

 - Dispose of diseased material as green waste or in a controlled burn.

 Diseased branches can be discarded as waste, or they can be burned.
 Make sure to check your local guidelines before starting any outdoor fires.